Your browser is not optimized for viewing this website.

 with Chris Haugh

 This insightful walking tour features former residents who participated in, or experienced first-hand, the American Civil War.
 Mount Olivet was opened less than a decade before the conflict and possessed a contract with the federal government to bury here the dead of both armies who died in Frederick's "one vast hospital."
 Many local veterans survived the horrors of war and came back to Frederick to continue their lives in peaceful times.
 Many would be laid to rest here in family lots.
 Civilians like Barbara Fritchie, Rev. Daniel Zacharias and Glenn Worthington played unique roles in Civil War lore and they, too, repose here.
-Length 2 hours.
-Meet at the Key Chapel (100 yards behind the Francis Scott Key Monument).
-The walk will be during twilight, so feel free to bring a flashlight along with you.

 (Note: Walk-ups welcome without prior registration).